Legal issues in airsoft: Bulgaria

-Airsoft is a legal sport in Bulgaria and there are no restrictions placed on the guns apart from a parents' permission for people under 18.
-As airsoft guns are considered air guns by the Bulgarian law, no documents or licenses are needed to possess them.
-There are no restrictions about lasers, flashlights etc. Moreover, there is no need for the end of the barrel to be painted in orange (like in the United States).
-There are neither restrictions about the power of the air guns/airsoft guns (although there are official rules, enforced by the individual airsoft fields or by Airsoft Sofia in games, that they organize) nor about carrying them in public areas, although it is highly advisable not to carry replica firearms in public places outside of a carry case or an appropriate backpack.
-This rule is unofficially enforced by the Airsoft Sofia organisation and is punishable by ban from official games (temporary or permanent), as it creates an unwanted friction between the players and the authorities and public.
+Airsoft is a legal sport in Bulgaria and there are no restrictions placed on the guns apart from parents' permission for people under 18.
+As airsoft guns are considered air guns by Bulgarian law, no documents or licenses are needed to possess them.
+There are no restrictions about lasers or flashlights.
+Moreover, there is no need for the end of the barrel to be painted in orange (like in the United States).
+There are neither restrictions on the power of air and airsoft guns (although there are official rules enforced by individual airsoft fields or by Airsoft Sofia in games that they organize) nor on carrying them in public areas, although it is highly unadvisable to carry replica firearms in public places outside of a carrying case or appropriate backpack.
+This rule is unofficially enforced by the Airsoft Sofia organisation and is punishable by a temporary or permanent ban from official games, as it creates unwanted friction between players and the authorities and public.